paladinGG/astronews/README.md

-# SkillNomad - Knowledge Platform
+# EntryEarns - Knowledge Platform

 A modern knowledge platform built with Astro, featuring curated insights and practical playbooks for career growth.